stuart-knock/docs/UserGuide/UserGuide-UI.rst

 These options sum up the typical workflow within |TVB| framework which proceeds through these steps:

-1. a project is defined and/or selected and user data, e. g. a connectivity matrix, are uploaded into this project;
+1. a project is defined and/or selected and user data, (e. g. a connectivity matrix), are uploaded into this project;

 2. new data is obtained by simulating large scale brain dynamics with some set of parameters;

 3. results are analyzed and visualized;

-A history of launched simulations is kept to have the traceability of the different modifications that took place in the simulation chain.
+A history of launched simulations is kept to have the traceability of any modifications that took place in the simulation chain.

+.. raw:: pdf

+   PageBreak

 .. include:: UserGuide-UI_User.rst

+.. raw:: pdf

+   PageBreak

 .. include:: UserGuide-UI_Project.rst

+.. raw:: pdf

+   PageBreak

 .. include:: UserGuide-UI_Simulator.rst

+.. raw:: pdf

+   PageBreak

 .. include:: UserGuide-UI_Analyze.rst

+.. raw:: pdf

+   PageBreak

 .. include:: UserGuide-UI_Stimulus.rst

+.. raw:: pdf

+   PageBreak

 .. include:: UserGuide-UI_Connectivity.rst